 One means of doing this, introduced in 2012 is the Fee for intervention (FFI).
-The principle is that organizations which break health and safety laws should pay for inspections, whilst those complying with the law don’t.
+The principle is that organisations that break health and safety laws should pay for inspections, whilst those complying with the law don’t.

 Having exhausted the HSE process, OCS asked the High Court for a judicial review.
 The HSE said it would defend the challenge, but asked for a delay whilst it tried to negotiate a settlement.
 More months passed, and OCS asked for their day in court.
 A date was set – but a month before the hearing the HSE withdrew the NoC and the FFI invoices, and agreed to review their processes.